ETL Testing Vs. Application Testing - The Fundamental Difference

 Normally, you would have test automation software that will capture the actions on the screen by the user with recording software and the scripting language such as VB script is used to validate the behavior of the application.

-ETL processes do not have user interface at runtime.
+ETL processes do not have a user interface at runtime.
 The GUI is used by programmers, only to develop ETL processes.
 However, once developed the ETL processes are deployed as background processes and the jobs run quietly every day.

-The quality of ETL process is totally dependent on the input data used and the output data generated by the ETL processes.
+The quality of the ETL process is totally dependent on the input data used and the output data generated by the ETL processes.